Take website screenshots with Python

 URL to Screenshot API

-So, if you need to take 5-10 screenshots and not that often, I would go with Selenium or pyppeteer.
-But if you need a scale or don’t want to deal with infrastructure issues, I would use a third-party API, like ScreenshotOne—an URL to screenshot API.
+So, if you need to take only a few screenshots periodically, I would go with Selenium, pyppeteer or Playwright.
+But if you need scale or don’t want to deal with infrastructure issues, consider using our ScreenshotOne API—an URL to screenshot API.

 It is free to get started and supports various options—like removing chat widgets, blocking cookie banners, rendering in dark mode, and even animations.